Landmarks and tourist attractions in Lisbon

 The Monument to the Discoveries (Padrão dos Descobrimentos) stands 170 Ft (52 m) tall.
 It was designed to commemorate the Age of Discoveries in Portugal.

-São Jorge Castle sits on the summit of São Jorge hill.
+São Jorge Castle sits on the summit of São Jorge hill, a fantastic lookout point.
 It is one of the most emblematic symbols of Lisbon and is visible from anywhere in the city.

 Lisbon’s National Coach Museum features one of the most prominent horse-drawn carriage collections in the world.
 Extremely surprising and worthwhile.